Main Menu

 As the logic player it is your job to locate the charisma players position on the grid using the information given to you by them.
 Once you find out their initial location, direct the charisma player through the grid towards the X by telling them which direction and how many spaces they should move.
 It is best to do a reality check every few moves to make sure you and the charisma player are on track.
 Ask the charisma player what they see, and if they see the same as what you see you are on the right track.

 You should plan your route to the X using the least amount of moves possible.
-The more moves the charisma player makes, the less money you will make in the end.
-If you find that the route to the X will be too many moves, you may want to consider backing out of the game by cancelling the action and then queueing it again.
-Each maze you recieve is random, so some are shorter than others.
+The more moves the charisma player has to make, the more likely you will run out of time before completing the maze.
+Each maze you recieve is random, so some may be shorter than others.

 Round Walkthrough